grew-nlp/grew_doc/content/doc/commands.md

 |:---:|:---:|
 | ![input](/doc/commands/_build/copy.svg) | ![output](/doc/commands/_build/copy_1_out.svg) |

----
----
+## Example 2: modify and edge and copy it

-The next couple of examples show that modifying an edge before copying it is different from the reverse order
+This example and the next one show that modifying an edge before copying it is different from the reverse order

-## Example: modify and edge and copy it

 Rule: [`modify_and_copy.grs`](/doc/commands/modify_and_copy.grs ):
 {{< grew file="/static/doc/commands/modify_and_copy.grs" >}}